Diablo5G/ELK-Stack-Project/README.md

 * Generating a high amount of failed SSH login attempts:

 To generate these attempts I intentionally tried to connect to my Web-1 web server from the Jump Box instead of connecting from my Ansible container in order to generate failed attempts (the server can't verify my private key outside of the container).
+All ELK Stack scripts refer to [Elk_Stack_scripts.sh](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Linux/Elk_Stack_scripts.sh)

 To do so I used the following short script to automate 1000 failed SSH login attempts:

 ```bash